ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 - **Steps**:
   - **Combine Features**: Merge related features (e.g., combining `year` and `month` into a `date` feature).
   - **Derive New Features**: Extract new information from existing features (e.g., converting timestamps into hour of the day or day of the week).
-  - **Normalization**: Scale numerical features to a common range (e.g., using Min-Max scaling or Z-score normalization).

 ### c.
 Encoding Categorical Variables
 - **Objective**: Convert categorical features into a numerical format suitable for modeling.